budavariam/budavariam.github.io/_posts/2021-01-20-clipboard-goodies.md

 Sadly it does not yet have an option to assign shortcuts to Nth entries

 My only problem with it is that it sometimes tends to **quit unexpectedly on mac**.
 It happens roughly once a month.
+According to their github issues they're working on it.

 ## Clipboard in the command line